Addressing Your Feelings: How To Deal With Guilt

 There are also times when you can feel guilty for not doing enough for someone.
 If you have a family member who is ill, you might feel guilty for not being able to be there for them in the same way due to other obligations.
 Psychologists have dubbed this compassion fatigue, as you try to keep doing everything that you used to do for someone despite your changing circumstances.

-If you are dealing with this type of guilt, you need to separate your desire to help from your guilt.
+If you are dealing with this type of guilt, try to separate your desire to help from your guilt.
 Ask yourself if you are helping and risking burnout to stop feeling guilty or if it is out of a genuine desire to help.
-If so, then you might need to find a way to manage your need to help with your resources to avoid burnout.
+If it’s the latter, then find a way to manage your desire to help with your resources to avoid burnout.
+If it’s the former, talk to a trusted friend about why you are experiencing guilt or write about it (you don’t have to share your writing unless you want to).
+This might lead you to the root of the guilty feeling, which could lessen its hold on you.

 The Problem With Guilt

 The reality is that we tend to think higher of our thoughts and actions, imagining that they have a much greater impact than they do.
 It is important to make amends as necessary, but then you have to let the guilt go.
-Actions in the past cannot be changed, and you only have control over the choices and actions you take in the future.
+Actions in the past cannot be changed.
+You only have control over the choices and actions you take now and in the future.

 When you deal with excessive or inappropriate guilt, you could be exhibiting a symptom of depression.
 Excessive guilt can also be associated with childhood trauma or even post-traumatic stress disorder (PTSD).
 Therefore, if you are exhibiting signs of excessive guilt, it could be a sign of a deeper issue that you need to address.
 Working with a professional, such as a certified counselor or a licensed therapist, you can work through any potential underlying issues.